quadur/foundryvtt-brinkwood/README.md

+# This is a WIP for a Brinkwood games system for Foundry VTT

+# Copied from the orignal Blades in the Dark repository

 # FoundryVTT Blades in the Dark character and crew sheets

 If you like my work - send thanks to astromortis@gmail.com  :3